Jon Worth

-Jon Worth (born 23 May 1980) is a political blogger, journalist, and editor who regularly writes about EU policy, Brexit and German domestic and foreign policy.
-Since 2015 he has been a visiting professor at the College of Europe.
+Jon Worth (born 23 May 1980) is an independent railway commentator and campaigner, political blogger, journalist, and editor who regularly writes about transport policy and EU railway policy, EU policy, Brexit and German domestic and foreign policy.
+He was a visiting professor at the College of Europe from 2015 to 2026 lecturing in political communications.

 Worth studied Philosophy, Politics and Economics at Merton College, University of Oxford, where he obtained a BA.
 He also holds an MA in European Politics from the College of Europe, Bruges.
 Jon Worth's "Euroblog" started in 2005.
 It was ranked the third most influential left-of-center blog in 2010 by Social Europe.